The Lord of the Rings: The Rings of Power season 2: Filming

+Visual effects

+Studio The Yard VFX worked on the visual effects of the season, along with the show's visual effects supervisor Jason Smith.

 Music

 Composer Bear McCreary received scripts for the second season the day after he completed work on the first season's music, in October 2022.
-He was asked to compose several songs that were needed during filming, and also began planning new themes or leitmotifs that would be needed in the season, in addition to the many that he composed for the first season.
-The new themes represent Rhûn, Eregion, Estrid, Tom Bombadil, Shelob, the Ents, the Barrow-wights, and more.
+He was asked to compose several songs that were needed during filming, and also began planning new themes or leitmotifs to represent the season's new locations and characters, including Rhûn, Eregion, Estrid, Tom Bombadil, Shelob, the Ents, and the Barrow-wights.

 McCreary initially expressed hope that he could pace out his work better than he did on the first season, but the writers strike led to a change in schedule, with McCreary needing to compose much of the second season's score before recording and mixing began near the end of post-production.
 He composed eight hours of music from September 2023 to April 2024, even less time than he had on the first season.
 Recording began while McCreary was composing the seventh episode, and took two months.
 Orchestral recording took place at Abbey Road Studios and AIR Studios in London.
 Several choirs were recorded for the season: the Synchron Stage Choir at Synchron Stage in Vienna; the Trinity Boys Choir at Trinity School in London; the Mystery of the Bulgarian Voices, a Bulgarian women's choir, at Sofia Session Studio in Sofia; and Mieskuoro Huutajat, a screaming men's choir, at Wolfbeat Studios in Kempele, Finland.
 Soloist singers and performers on various specialty instruments were also recorded around the world.

-Two songs from the season were released as digital singles: Roadrunner Records released "The Last Ballad of Damrod" featuring Jens Kidman on August 8, 2024; and Amazon Music released "Old Tom Bombadil" featuring Rufus Wainwright on August 15.
-A soundtrack album featuring selections from McCreary's score was released digitally by Amazon Music on August 23 and physically on CD and Vinyl by Mutant on November 29.
-Additional albums featuring the full score for each episode were also released.
+Two songs from the season were released as digital singles: "The Last Ballad of Damrod" featuring Jens Kidman was released by Roadrunner Records on August 8, 2024; and "Old Tom Bombadil" featuring Rufus Wainwright was released by Amazon Music on August 15.
+A soundtrack album featuring selections from McCreary's score for the season was released digitally by Amazon Music on August 23, and physically by Mutant for CD and vinyl on November 29.
+Additional albums featuring the full score for each episode were also released, as was a box set collecting the season album and all eight episode albums.
+All music for the season album was composed by Bear McCreary: